Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('Cycle airplane mode on then off after a delay') and its purpose ('Forces cellular re-registration — useful for radio diagnostics and network testing').
-This distinguishes it from sibling 'adb_airplane_mode' which likely sets mode rather than cycling.
+Clearly states the action ('Cycle airplane mode on then off after a delay') and the purpose ('Forces cellular re-registration — useful for radio diagnostics and network testing').
+Distinct from sibling tools like adb_airplane_mode which likely sets mode statically.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.